realityexpander/FredsRoadtripStoryteller/README.md

 # Fred's Roadtrip Storyteller
-## Hear historical markers as you travel
+Hear historical markers as you travel - Learn about local history as you drive.

 Compose KMP Proof-of-concept experimental app using Google Maps for iOS and Android Pure Kotlin App for Android and iOS